Feature Setup...

 "System Linked" message if linked

-Open Nets Tuesdays 8pm.
+Open Nets Tuesdays and Wednesdays 8pm.
 All Are Welcome!